 34 weeks pregnant: What to expect this week?

-Your little one’s fingernails have grown so much that they almost reach the tip of the fingersi.
-The fuzzy hair or lanugo that covered the body is now gone; and his or her skin is covered with a thick, waxy substance called vernixi.
+Your little one’s fingernails have grown so much that they almost reach the tip of the fingers¹.
+The fuzzy hair or lanugo that covered the body is now gone; and the skin is covered with a thick, waxy substance called vernix¹.
 This will protect your baby from any chafing in the womb.

 Baby’s brain continues to make new and complex connections.
 Since your little one is working so hard, he or she is also spending a lot of time snoozing.

-- Talk to your doctor if there is sudden swelling in your face, hands, and around your eyes.
+Talk to your doctor if there is sudden swelling in your face, hands, or around your eyes.
 These could be signs of something more serious.

-- Get off your feet.
-Do no not stand for long periods of time.
+Get off your feet.
+Do not stand for long periods of time.
 Try to elevate your feet whenever you can, and try not to cross your legs when you sit.

 What can you do to support your pregnancy?